 The graphs show that the coastal site at St Mawgan has a similar incidence of falling snow to Yeovilton which is inland and considerably further east.
 This demonstrates the effect of altitude since St Mawgan is the higher site.

 Despite being the mildest region of the British Isles, the south west peninsula has experienced some of the most severe blizzards to affect the country.
 This is because of a set of circumstances that affect the UK only rarely.
 If bitterly cold easterly winds from Europe meet a slow moving Atlantic depression situated off south west England then a prolonged snowstorm accompanied by high winds is possible.
 An example is 18/19 February 1978 when fine snow accompanied by 25 knot easterly winds at temperatures as low as -2 °C deposited around 50 cm of snow in inland Devon.
 On 8/9 January 1982 conditions were especially severe in the Bristol area where drifts were locally 1 m deep.
 Another event, this time from convective showers, on 12 January 1987 produced snow depths of 35 cm (Falmouth), 39 cm (Penzance) and even 23 cm on the Scillies.
-There was further snow in November 2005, which resulted in traffic disruption on the A30 across Bodmin Moor.
+Also, persistent bands of heavy showers across Cornwall and west Devon from northerly winds occasionally produce substantial snowfalls, such as on 25 November 2005, which resulted in traffic disruption on the A30 across Bodmin Moor.

 South-west England is one of the more exposed areas of the UK, with wind speeds on average only greater in western Scotland.
 The strongest winds are associated with the passage of deep depressions close to or across the British Isles.
 The frequency and strength of depressions is greatest in the winter half of the year and this is when mean speeds and gusts are strongest.
 The graph shows a typical variation of the monthly mean speed and highest gust.